-GCSE GCSE GCSE Other requirements Maths English Language English Literature Art: Fine Art Grade 6 in GCSE Art Biology Grade 6 Grade 6/6 in GCSE Combined Science or Grade 6/6 in two of the three separate GCSE Science qualifications - including Biology.
+GCSE Maths GCSE English Language GCSE English Literature Other requirements Art: Fine Art Grade 6 in GCSE Art Biology Grade 6 Grade 6/6 in GCSE Combined Science or Grade 6/6 in two of the three separate GCSE Science qualifications - including Biology.
 Business Grade 5 in GCSE Business (or GCSE Economics Grade 5 if taken).
 If not studied, a Grade 5 in either History, Geography or RE is required.
-Chemistry Grade 6 Grade 6/6 in GCSE Combined Science or Grade 6/6 in two of the three separate GCSE Science qualifications - including Chemistry Computer Science Grade 6 Grade 5 in Computer Science, if studied Design & Technology: Product Design Grade 5 in GCSE Design and Technology Drama & Theatre Studies Grade 5 (in either) (if Drama not studied) Grade 5 in GCSE Drama.
+Chemistry Grade 6 Grade 6/6 in GCSE Combined Science or Grade 6/6 in two of the three separate GCSE Science qualifications - including Chemistry Computer Science Grade 6 Grade 5 in Computer Science, if studied Design & Technology: Product Design Grade 5 in GCSE Design and Technology Drama & Theatre Studies Grade 5 (ir (if Drama n Grade 5 in GCSE Drama.
 If not studied, Grade 5 in English Literature or Language.
 Economics Grade 6 Grade 6 in GCSE Business (or GCSE Economics Grade 6 if taken).
 If not studied, a Grade 6 in either History, Geography or RE is required.
 Additionally a Grade 6 in GCSE Maths is required.
-English Literature Grade 6 Grade 6 Geography Grade 6 in GCSE Geography Government & Politics Grade 6 (in either) (if History not studied) Grade 6 in GCSE History.
+English Literature Grade 6 Grade 6 Geography Grade 6 in GCSE Geography Government & Politics Grade 6 (ir (if History r Grade 6 in GCSE History.
 If not studied Grade 6 in GCSE English Language or English Literature.
 History Grade 6 (if History not studied) Grade 6 in GCSE History.
 If not studied Grade 6 in GCSE English Literature.
-Mathematics Grade 7 Grade 7 in GCSE Mathematics Further Mathematics Grade 8 Minimum of Grade 8 in GCSE Mathematics required.
-Media Grade 6 (in either) Grade 5 in Media Studies at GCSE and Grade 6 in either English Language or English Literature.
+Mathematics Grade 7 A Grade 7 in GCSE Maths is required, though students achieving higher will be better prepared for the demands of the course.
+Upon arrival, you will take a baseline test to assess your suitability and readiness for A Level Maths Further Mathematics Grade 8 A Grade 8 in GCSE Mathematics is required.
+Admission to the course is based on an assessment upon arrival at our 6th form.
+This will evaluate your suitability and aptitude, ensuring you are well-prepared for the rigors of the course.
+Students wishing to study Further Maths must select both Maths and Further Maths in their application.
+Media Grade 6 (ir either) Grade 5 in Media Studies at GCSE and Grade 6 in either English Language or English Literature.
 If Media was not studied, a Grade 6 in either English Language or English Literature.
 Modern Languages: French Grade 6 in that subject at GCSE Modern Languages: German Grade 6 in that subject at GCSE Modern Languages: Spanish Grade 6 in that subject at GCSE Music Grade 6 in GCSE Music.
 Additionally, all students are expected to be regularly performing to the equivalent of Grade 6 standard on their instrument.
-If GCSE has not been taken, students musi have Grade 7 practical and Grade 5 theory exams.
+If GCSE has not been taken, students must have Grade 7 practical and Grade 5 theory exams.
 Physical Education (PE) Grade 6 in GCSE P.E. or Dance and Grade 5/5 in GCSE Combined Science, or Grade 5/5 in two of the three separate Science qualifications.
 Physics Grade 7 Grade 6/6 in GCSE Combined Science or Grade 6/6 in two of the three separate GCSE Science qualifications - including Physics.
-Psychology Grade 6 (or Science) Grade 6 (in i either) Grade 6 in GCSE English Language or English Literature and a Grade 6 in at least one GCSE Science subject or Maths Religious Studies (RS) Grade 6 (in either) Grade 6 in GCSE R.S.
+Psychology Grade 6 (or Science) Grade 6 (ir either) Grade 6 in GCSE English Language or English Literature and a Grade 6 in at least one GCSE Science subject or Maths Religious Studies (RS) Grade 6 (ir either) Grade 6 in GCSE R.S.
 Short or Long Course.
 If not studied, Grade 6 in either English Language or English Literature.
-Sociology Grade 6 (in either) Grade 5 in GCSE History, Geography or RE.
+Sociology Grade 6 (ir either) Grade 5 in GCSE History, Geography or RE.
 Additionally a Grade 6 is required in either English Language or English Literature.